maureenlholland/mlh-vanilla/README.md

 VS Code has a Live Server extension :tada: It works great.

+## Fonts

-### Josefin Sans
+### Variable Font

-I wanted to use a [variable font](https://web.dev/variable-fonts/) and luckily my favourite font, Josefin Sans, has a "Weight" axis: https://fonts.google.com/specimen/Josefin+Sans
+I wanted to use a [variable font](https://web.dev/variable-fonts/) and luckily my favourite font, **Josefin Sans**, has a "Weight" axis: https://fonts.google.com/specimen/Josefin+Sans

-It has an SIL Open Font License (full text in the `/fonts/OFT.txt` file)
+It has an SIL Open Font License (full text in the `/fonts/Josefin_Sans/OFL.txt` file)

+### Scale and Fluidity

+Helpful tips from from Set Studio's blog: https://set.studio/some-simple-ways-to-make-content-look-good/

+I finally used some sites I've had bookmarked forever:
+- https://typescale.com/ (I chose a Golden Ratio scale for desktop)
+- https://utopia.fyi/ (Reduce to Perfect Fourth scale for mobile, set min/max through clamp)